DannyTravis/bugbox/README.md

 - Controller
 - Service

 Because we are not quite ready to commit to a database all of the bugs will need to be tracked with a `FakeDb Singleton Service`.
-You will be expected to use the Dependecy Injection Container found in `Startup.cs`
+You will be expected to use the Dependency Injection Container found in `Startup.cs`

 All of the business rules for this server need to be validated inside of the appropriate service and failure to pass a validation should throw Exceptions.
 The client has been setup to handle different status codes and may fail to pass some tests your server reply with `200 Ok` instead of the intended `400 BadRequest`